cloudControl/documentation/Platform Documentation.md

  * The filesystem is not persistent.
  * Don't store uploads on the filesystem.

 Deployments on the cloudControl platform have access to a writable filesystem.
 This filesystem however is not persistent.
 Data written may or may not be accessible again in future requests, depending on how the [routing tier](#routing-tier) routes requests across available containers, and is deleted after each deploy.
-This does include deploys you trigger manually, but also re-deploys done by the platfom itself during normal operation.
+This does include deploys you trigger manually, but also re-deploys done by the platform itself during normal operation.

 For customer uploads (e.g. user profile pictures) we recommend object stores like Amazon S3 or the GridFS feature available as part of the [MongoLab Add-on].